3 Mediation Analysis

 Draw meaningful conclusions from results

-To make the most of our training course in Bangkok, please complete the pre-course tasks before you arrive.
-This will ensure we can start our sessions smoothly and dive right into the content!
+To make the most of our training workshop in Bangkok, please complete the pre-workshop tasks before you arrive.
+This will ensure we can start our session smoothly and dive right into the content!

 - Motivation